 One assumes that they are also occasionally use for R&R, to get a breather from living in submarine-like conditions.

 Interestingly, items that are created in the “lobby” can then be injected into the Matrix along with the partisan.
 For combat missions, this means that the Nebuchadnezzar has the equivalent of an unlimited armoury.
-Thus, plus the ability to create sundries such as clothing, holsters, explosives, etc. and of course cell phones, but apparently not vehicles.
+Plus sundries such as clothing, holsters, explosives, etc. and of course cell phones – but apparently not vehicles.

 Everything has to be limited to weapons and articles that could exist in the Matrix, and thus the Earth of the late 1990s.
 Presumably, anomalies would be detected *much* faster by the system.

 Killing combat is always OK in the Matrix genre.
 Going for Bashing Combat to make sure to neutralise people without killing them is presumably accompanied by a +2CS OV/RV penalty unless using less-than-lethal weaponry.